markusfisch/bots/README.md

 ## What you can send to the server

-A client may answer any view matrix with just one character.
+You may answer a map with _one_ command character.
-There are four commands:
+Available commands are:

 	^ - go one step forward
 	< - turn left
 	> - turn right
 	V - go one step backward

-The server will respond with a new view for each character.
+The server will process _one_ command per map only.
+Invalid commands are dropped.

 ## Build and run the server